Look it up

 1. Result, something brought about by someone or something

-What was the effect of her decision?
+What was the effect of her decision?2.
+Something that gives the impression/sense of something else

 Side effects include nausea and fatigue.